 Note: Table shows regressions where the dependent variable is inflation expectations according to the Survey of Consumer Expectations (SCE) of the Federal Reserve Bank of New York.
 Column 1 shows controls by the average lifetime inflation of respondents of a given age at each period of time and the last inflation measure.
-Column 2 follows (1) but adds cohort fixed effects and the interaction of those cohort fixed effects with the current inflation.
+Column 2 follows (1) but adds cohort fixed effects and the interaction of those cohort fixed effects with current inflation.
 Column 3 follows Column 1 but adds time fixed effects and, hence, omits the current inflation variable.
 Column 4 follows Column 1 but adds time fixed effects and demographic controls.
 The demographic controls are income, gender, Hispanic origin, race, educational level, numerical proficiency, and commuting zone.
 The current inflation rate measure is based on the monthly YoY percentage variation of the CPI.
-Robust standard errors in parentheses \\\ p<0.01, \\ p<0.05, \ p<0.1.
-Standard errors clustered by age.
+Standard errors clustered by age and period. p<0.01, p<0.05, p<0.1.
 The dependent variable is trimmed, dropping the lower and upper 10 percent of answers in each period.